 This will take you though how and where I deviated from the instructions, and any additional items I have added, and where necessary why I made the changes.

+The kit compromises of four frets of laser cut items, a floor, a roof wheels (and gears), electrical items, and some 3D printed items.
 The instructions recommend super-glue and or 5 minutes epoxy.
-All the wooden items have been assembled with with hobby PVA glue, and so far I have found this sets very strong, other items have been assembled with super-glue.
+All the wooden items have been assembled with with hobby PVA glue, and so far I have found this sets very strong, other items have been assembled with super-glue. |

 The main items are assembled, but at this stage the seats are not fitted.
 Also although the chassis beams are assembled they are not fitted. the small items centre left is the control panel, which is supplied 3D printed, and assembled with super-glue.
+Here is my first major deviation, I want radio control, which s possible on 3 volts which is the rating of the supplied motor, however I want sound, and for that I need at least 6 volts. |

 After some experimentation I found a 6 – 12 volt “280” can motor fits, and when provided with 7.2 volts (nominal) using 6 X 1.2 volt NiMH batteries runs uncontrolled at a reasonable speed, and faster than scale speed.
 However I also found that due to the lightness of the model almost 1 kg of weight was required to give the wheels traction.
+The power will be by a 2S Li-Ion battery pack, a MR001a Rx and ESC-161 ESC, sound from a MLS. |

 The instructions have the roof permanently fitted, but due to some personalizations (including a roof fitted speaker (more later)) I wanted a removable roof.
 Two pieces of 12 mm square balsa wood that fitted inside the body were clamped to each end and profiled to the end panel shape.